cloudmesh-community/book/chapters/doc/piazza.md

 6. In the post, briefly describe the problem in a paragraph.
 Leave out unnecessary details.
-Save everybody time by listing any solutions that you have tried but didn't work.
+Save everybody time by listing any solutions that you have tried but did not work.
 Avoid using screenshots if they are not needed.
 (I mention this again).

 7. In case of a technical issue describe relevant system details.
 For